Online DGA Monitoring of Power Transformers

 What is a Multifunctional Disturbance Fault Recording Device?

 There are many types of bushings.
-Below chart explains the basic characteristics of some of those.
+The below chart explains the basic characteristics of some of those.

 Different Types of Bushings